gvwilson/sdxpy/src/test/index.md

 we read what other programmers had written and tried to make sense of the key ideas.

-The problem is that "making sense" depends on who we are.
-When we use a low-level language, we incur the [%g cognitive_load "cognitive load" %] of assembling micro-steps into something more meaningful.
-When we use a high-level language, on the other hand, we incur a similar load translating functions of functions of functions into actual operations on actual data.

-More experienced programmers are more capable at both ends of the curve, but that's not the only thing that changes.
-If a novice's comprehension curve looks like the lower one in [%f test-comprehension %], then an expert's looks like the upper one.
-Experts don't just understand more at all levels of abstraction;
-their *preferred* level has also shifted so they find \\( \sqrt{x^2 + y^2} \\) easier to read than the medieval expression
-"the side of the square whose area is the sum of the areas of the two squares whose sides are given by the first part and the second part".

-[% figure
-   slug="test-comprehension"
-   img="comprehension.svg"
-   alt="Comprehension curves"
-   caption="Novice and expert comprehension curves."
-%]

-This curve means that for any given task, the code that is quickest for a novice to comprehend will almost certainly be different from the code that an expert can understand most quickly.
-In an ideal world our tools would automatically re-represent programs at different levels just as we could change the colors used for syntax highlighting.
-But today's tools don't do that, and any IDE smart enough to translate between comprehension levels automatically would also be smart enough to write the code without our help.

 *Please see [%x bonus %] for extra material related to these ideas.*

 ## Summary {: #test-summary}